jpaul51/BusLinesAPI/README.md

 You can use `apt-get install postgis`

-Don't forget use `CREATE EXTENSION postgis;` on you database.
+Don't forget use `CREATE EXTENSION postgis;` on your database.

 ## Installation
 Clone the [repository](https://github.com/jpaul51/SpringBootStarterProject.git)